jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ## Equipment Longevity

 The ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use.
-(Suggestion from Michael: This includes devising tools to inform network administrators and their users of the potential benefits of hardware upgrades, so that they can better decide to avoid unnecessary upgrades or delay them.)
+This includes devising tools to inform network administrators and their users of the potential benefits of network equipment upgrades, so that they can make better choices on what upgrades are necessary and when.

 ### Motivation